zhiweigu2000/Job-finding/Machine Learning.md

 ## Decision tree

-Decision tree: divide based on different properties
+Divide based on different properties

-Classification or regression

 All data starts in the root node